 Oh, and if you’re one of the many persons who think that Oracle does everything better than anyone… no, Oracle does not support

 It’s hard to disagree!
 But, one question: why just

-UPDATE also destroys data.
+also destroys data.

 Our answer: yes, it’s DELETE

 .
 If you have a decent error monitoring in place (and I badly hope you have!), you will quickly find out that your database is not there anymore, and you will restore a backup.
 Yes, it could take time, and the downtime could cause a money loss – depending on the size of your database and the type of your business.
 But any company that is not a startup should have processes in place to face this problem.